-UNIT 3: HOW CAN CHEMICAL PROCESSES BE DESIGNED TO OPTIMISE EFFICIENCY?

-What are the options for energy production?

-- obtaining energy from fuels

-- fuel choices

-- galvanic cells as a source of energy

-- fuel cells as a source of energy

-How can the yield of a chemical product be optimised?

-- rate of chemical reactions

-- extent of chemical reactions

-- · production of chemicals by electrolysis

-- rechargeable batteries

-- Rates of reactions experiment

-- Equilibrium experiments

-- Library / internet research

-- Presenting chemical information using written, oral, visual or multimedia formats

-- Tests

-- Practical activities and reports

-- Analysis and interpretation of data

-- Calculations

-UNIT 4: HOW ARE ORGANIC COMPOUNDS CATEGORISED, ANALYSED AND USED?

-How can diversity of carbon compounds be explained and categorised?

-- structure and nomenclature of organic compounds - categories, properties and reactions of organic compounds - · analysis of organic compounds

-Area of Study 2 What is the chemistry of food?

-- key food molecules

-- metabolism of food in the human body

-- · energy content of food

-Area of Study 3 Practical Investigation

-- Student designed practical investigation - Results summarised in a scientific poster

-- Analysis and interpretation of data

-- Modelling organic chemicals

-- · Calorimetry experiments

-- Calculations

-- Library / internet research

-- Practical reports

-- Presenting chemical information using written, oral, visual or multimedia formats

-- Tests

-- End of year external examination
+WHAT IS STUDIED?
+Area of Study 1 - What are the options for energy production?
+WHAT TYPE OF WORK IS DONE? obtaining energy from fuels fuel choices galvanic cells as a source of energy fuel cells as a source of energy Area of Study 2 - How can the yield of a chemical product be optimised? rate of chemical reactions extent of chemical reactions production of chemicals by electrolysis rechargeable batteries Rates of reactions experiment Equilibrium experiments Library / internet research Presenting chemical information using written, oral, visual or multimedia formats Tests Practical activities and reports Analysis and interpretation of data Calculations UNIT 4: HOW ARE ORGANIC COMPOUNDS CATE GORISED, ANALISED AND USED?
+Area of Study 1 - How can diversity of carbon compounds be explained and categorised? structure and nomenclature of organic compounds categories, properties and reactions of organic Modelling organic chemicalsCalorimetry experimentsCalculations Area of Study 1 - How can diversity of carbon compounds be explained and categorised? structure and nomenclature of organic compounds categories, properties and reactions of organic compounds analysis of organic compounds Analysis and interpretation of data Modelling organic chemicals Calorimetry experiments categories, properties and reactions of organic compounds analysis of organic compounds Area of Study 2 - What is the chemistry of food? key food molecules metabolism of food in the human body Analysis and interpretation of data Modelling organic chemicals Calorimetry experiments Calculations Library / internet research Practical reports Presenting chemical information using written, oral, visual or multimedia formats Tests